New Glenn: Development

 In March 2017, Jeff Bezos showed graphics of the New Glenn which had two large strakes at the bottom of the booster.
-In the September 2017 announcement, Blue announced a much larger payload fairing for New Glenn, this one 7 m in diameter, up from 5.4 m in the originally announced design.
+In the September 2017 announcement, Blue Origin announced a much larger payload fairing for New Glenn, this one 7 m in diameter, up from 5.4 m in the originally announced design.

 By March 2018, the launch vehicle design had changed.
-It was announced that the New Glenn second stage will now be powered by two vacuum versions of the flight proven BE-3 liquid hydrogen/liquid oxygen rocket engine (BE-3U) with a single BE-3U engine for the third stage deep space option.
-The three stage booster variant was subsequently cancelled completely in January 2019.
+It was announced that the New Glenn second stage would now be powered by two vacuum versions of the flight proven BE-3 liquid hydrogen/liquid oxygen rocket engine (BE-3U) with a single BE-3U engine for the third stage deep space option.
+The three-stage booster variant was subsequently cancelled completely in January 2019.
 By mid-2018, the low-level design was not yet complete and the likelihood of achieving an initial launch by 2020 was being called into question by company engineers, customers, industry experts, and journalists.
 In October 2018, the Air Force announced Blue Origin was awarded US$500 million for development of New Glenn as a potential competitor in future contracts, including Evolved Expendable Launch Vehicle (EELV) Phase 2.
-The October 2018 award was terminated in December 2020 after receiving US$255.5 million of the US$500 million.
+The October 2018 award was terminated in December 2020 after Blue received US$255.5 million of the US$500 million.

 By February 2019, several launches for New Glenn had been contracted: five for OneWeb, an unspecified amount of Telesat, one each for Eutelsat, mu Space Corp and SKY Perfect JSAT.
 In February 2019, Blue Origin indicated that no plans to build a reusable second stage were on the company's roadmap.
-In the event, by July 2021, Blue was evaluating options for getting to a reusable second-stage design: Project Jarvis.
+In the event, by July 2021, Blue Origin was again evaluating options for getting to a reusable second-stage design: Project Jarvis.

 In August 2020 the Air Force announced that New Glenn was not selected for the National Security Space Launch Phase 2 launch procurement.
 Due to this, in February 2021 Blue Origin announced that the first flight would slip to no earlier than late 2022.

-By December 2020, Blue Origin indicated that the BE-4 engine delivery to ULA would slip to summer 2021, and ULA disclosed that the first launch of the New Glenn competitor ULA Vulcan Centaur would now be no earlier than 4Q 2021.
-Blue announced a further schedule slip for the first launch of New Glenn in March 2021 when the company said New Glenn "would not launch until the fourth quarter of 2022, at the earliest."
+By December 2020, Blue Origin indicated that the BE-4 engine delivery to United Launch Alliance (ULA) would slip to summer 2021, and ULA disclosed that the first launch of the New Glenn competitor ULA Vulcan Centaur would now be no earlier than 4Q 2021.
+Blue Origin announced a further schedule slip for the first launch of New Glenn in March 2021 when the company said New Glenn "would not launch until the fourth quarter of 2022, at the earliest".

-By 2021, Blue had reduced the published reuse specification for New Glenn to a minimum of 25 flights, from the previous design of 2016 to support up to 100 flights.
+By 2021, Blue had changed the published reuse specification for New Glenn to a minimum of 25 flights, from the previous design intent of 2016 to support up to 100 flights.